zohaibjawed940/shopify-ai-assistant/README.md

 ### Create your app

 4. Start the development server.
-    <br> If prompted, choose the organization this is for in your Terminal.
+    <br> If prompted, choose the organization this is for in your terminal.
    ```shell
    shopify app dev --reset
    ```